 Wonder Woman was everything I wanted it to be.
 It’s the kind of superhero movie that reaffirms my belief in good scripts and great directors.
+Wonder Woman is the best of the DC movies to date.
+It took in over $103 million in its opening weekend, taking the top spot for that weekend and the following.
+Wonder Woman broke the record for the biggest opening of a movie directed by a woman, and deservedly so.

 When I was 5 years-old, we lived in Nowhere, West Virginia.
 Lynda Carter was starring as Wonder Woman in the now-iconic TV series.
 By today’s standards, that TV series was hokey, but I was enthralled.
 Wonder Woman and the Bionic Woman were the only girls on TV to whom I could relate.
 I absolutely believed in my ability to be a hero.